How To Dehydrate Potatoes

 Batch:

-This recipe requires only potatoes, water, and available space in your dehydrator!
+This recipe requires only potatoes, water, and available space on your dehydrator tray (s)!
 You are limited by only those constraints, so it can be halved or doubled infinitely as long as you have space.

 Only prepare the potatoes that you have space for in the dehydrator right now, as potatoes begin to degrade as soon as they are cut and turn brown easily when exposed to air.

-For reference, I peeled, diced, and dehydrated 10 pounds of potatoes for this post.
+For reference, I peeled, diced, and dehydrated 10 pounds of potatoes for the photos I took for this guide.
 I ended up with a half-gallon jar filled with diced dehydrated potatoes.
 Sliced potatoes would take up quite a bit more room as they don’t pack quite so nicely.

 Storage: